chooseanother/SEP6-MSDB/README.md

 4. When the project is running you can now login on the admin page: http://0.0.0.0:8000/admin/

 ## Add 3rd party python packages

-1. Add it in req file
-2. Down
+1. Add package in the file matching the enviornemnt it is needed it.
+If needed in all enviornments add it in `SEP6-MSDB/msdb/requirements/base.txt`.
+For development or production only `local.txt` or `production.txt`
+   - Example `<package_name>==<package_version>`
+2. Navigate to the `SEP6-MSDB/msdb/` folder
+3. Stop all running containers `docker-compose -f local.yml down`
-4. Build
+4. Build the project: `docker-compose -f local.yml build`
-3. Up
+5. Run the project: `docker-compose -f local.yml up`

 ## Changes to django models